Affiliate links on Android Authority may earn us a commission. Learn more.

 What we don't like

 When it comes to smartphone gimbals, DJI’s products are some of the very best.
 Ever since the first DJI Osmo Mobile in 2017, the company has churned out gimbals that get better and better each year, culminating with the 2021 DJI OM 5 being the flagship of 2021.

-However, the price seems to go up annually for DJI’s gimbals, with this year’s product being the most expensive yet.
+However, the price seems to go up annually for DJI’s gimbals, with 2021’s product being the most expensive yet.
 Are the new bells and whistles of the latest smartphone gimbal worth the ballooning costs?
 We’ll give you everything you need to know in this DJI OM 5 review.

 What you need to know about the DJI OM 5

 - DJI OM 5: $159 / £139 / €159

 If you are unfamiliar with smartphone gimbals, the point of these products is to help you shoot ultra-smooth videos with your phone.
 The three-axis mechanical stabilizer on a device like the DJI OM 5 keeps your phone locked in place even as you walk, run, or otherwise move around.